Skip to content

 Limitations.
 CMC was developed primarily for firearm-mark comparison (the NBTRB dataset consists of bullet and cartridge-case data).
 Its performance on non-firearm tool marks is less well characterised.
 The cell-size parameter, the correlation threshold, and the slope tolerance are all user-settable, and different settings produce different scores; a validated standard parameter set for tool marks beyond firearm marks has not yet been adopted.
 Courts receiving CMC scores as evidence face the question of what threshold score should trigger an identification versus inconclusive conclusion, and no universally-agreed threshold exists in the published literature as of 2025.

-The Algorithmic Comparison Score (ACS) framework, developed at NIST as an extension of CMC, attempts to convert the raw comparison score into a likelihood ratio: the probability of observing that score if the marks came from the same tool divided by the probability of observing that score if the marks came from different tools.
-A likelihood ratio greater than 1 supports a common-source conclusion; the magnitude indicates the strength of the support.
+The Algorithmic Comparison Score (ACS) framework, developed at NIST as an extension of CMC, converts the raw comparison score into a likelihood ratio: the probability of observing that score if the marks came from the same tool, divided by the probability of observing that score if they came from different tools.
+A likelihood ratio above 1 supports a common-source conclusion; its magnitude reflects the strength of that support.

 The framework requires two things: a model for the score distribution in the same-source population (calibrated on known match pairs), and a model for the score distribution in the different-source population (calibrated on known non-match pairs).
 If these distributions are well separated (as they appear to be for bullet comparison using the NBTRB), the likelihood ratio can be very high for matching pairs.
 If the distributions overlap substantially (as may be the case for some tool-mark types with degraded or partial marks), the likelihood ratio is moderate and the evidence is correspondingly weaker.